 Prominent symptoms in one patient may be quite different to those seen in others.
 Some patients are predominantly affected by mobility problems whereas others find aspects of cognitive dysfunction or pain to be a far more disabling component of their illness.

-- One of the most striking features of this fatigue is what is termed ‘post-exertional malaise’ or ‘post-exertional symptom exacerbation’.
+One of the most striking and key features of this fatigue is what is termed ‘post-exertional malaise (PEM)‘ or ‘post-exertional symptom exacerbation’.